-Currently, the only treatment for dry AMD, which in many people show no symptoms or loss of vision, is dietary vitamin and other supplements.
-A study has found that a certain combination of vitamins (vitamins C and E, lutein, zeaxanthin, and zinc), known as AREDS (Age Related Eye Disease Study) vitamins, can slow the progression of dry AMD in people with a moderate level of disease.
-However, these vitamins do not cure AMD.
-Only an eye doctor can tell if these will be of benefit.
+Supplements: Currently, the only treatment for dry AMD is dietary vitamin and other supplements.
+A few National Eye Institute (NEI) studies have found that a certain combination of vitamins (vitamins C and E, lutein, zeaxanthin, and zinc), known as AREDS-1 and AREDS-2 (Age Related Eye Disease Study 1 and 2) vitamins, can slow the risk of the intermediate stage of dry AMD to advance stages.
+NEI researchers recommended a dietary supplement such as that used in these studies, and that cigarette smokers use the AREDS2 study formula.
+Consult with your health care provider and eye care professional before beginning the supplements.
+Keep in mind, these vitamins do not cure AMD.